Psychology of Human and Animal Behaviour

 How do I become a qualified psychologist?

 All practising psychologists must have postgraduate qualifications which means there isn’t a fast-track route to a career in psychology.
-To become a chartered psychologist, you need to gain Graduate Basis for Chartered Membership by completing a BPS-accredited degree.
+To become a chartered psychologist, you need to gain a Graduate Basis for Chartered Membership by completing a BPS-accredited degree.
 You can then look at further training in your specific field of interest.
 An undergraduate degree in psychology is typically the first step on the ladder for those wanting to become a psychologist.
 It generally takes around six years to become fully qualified, usually including a full three-year degree and three years of postgraduate training.

 The University's careers and employability staff work across campus throughout the year to provide students with access to useful resources.
 You can ask questions at drop-in sessions, get expert help with your CV and job applications and more.